altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 "How could it be..."<br/>
 "Regis’ plan failed?!"<br/>
 Altina and Eric looked shocked.<br/>
-Regis asked himself:
+Regis asked himself:<br/>
 Was his judgement correct?
-Was he confused or acting timid?
+Was he confused or acting timid?<br/>
 The battlefield was always tense, and filled with irrational uneasiness.<br/>
 Despite all that, he still had to make a decision.<br/>
-Eric asked:
+Eric asked:<br/>
 "Should I send the message to abort the operation?"<br/>
 Regis was about to nod, but he stopped himself.<br/>
 "… No, I will do it."<br/>